 Human Connections

 Originally from Asia, pheasants can be bred in captivity and have been introduced in many countries as a gamebird.
+They were introduced into North America in the late 1800s and have become well established throughout the Midwest and Great Plains.
 The Romans were some of the first to introduce it to Europe.
 It’s very popular in Great Britain.
-And although it’s not native there, it’s the official state bird of South Dakota.
+And although it’s not native there, it’s the official state bird of South Dakota, where nearly a million pheasants are harvested annually.

 Ecosystem Connections